This article is about how you can install a solar panel system on your house, RV, or boat.

 Solar installation on clay tile roofs is often more difficult but is still achievable at a more expensive rate.
 This is due to the clay being relatively brittle, so damage to your tile roof is almost inevitable.

 Original clay tiles can be removed and solar panels can then be fitted in these gaps using a composite shingle, which will be filled in using the same type of clay tile already on your roof.
 This will not affect the quality of the solar power energy that is produced.

-However, removing parts off a tile roof can still cause issues for your home.
-It is recommended that base plates are used instead, along with hooks and rails to attach the solar panels to the .
+However, removing parts of a tile roof can still cause issues for your home.
+It is recommended that base plates are used instead, along with hooks and rails to attach the solar panels to the roof.
 This way, only a few clay tiles will need to be removed.

 A flat roof is one of the easiest to mount solar panels onto, including residential flat roofs.
 Take into consideration that the roof may not have been designed with these panels in mind, and could require some structural reinforcement before installation.

 These PV panels should be self-cleaning for rainy weather and for any debris that may collect on top, which would not be an issue for a standard sloping roof.
 Though thin-film cells or automatic panels may be a better option for flat roof installations.

 Solar panels installed on a flat roof also need to be extra sturdy for cases of high wind.

 This type of installation is best with a roof that has no obstructions for solar radiation.
 The panels should be positioned accurately so they are not facing any nearby buildings in order to maximize the amount of sunlight absorbed, and their orientation will need to adjust as seasons change.